Banking

 The Concept of Banking Books

-A banking book represents a financial institution’s portfolio of assets and liabilities that are held for the purpose of generating income from interest, fees, and other contractual rights.
-These assets and liabilities are typically held for an extended period and are accounted for on an accrual basis, in contrast to trading books where assets are held for short-term trading purposes.
-Banking books consist of various categories of financial instruments, such as loans, mortgages, deposits, and debt securities, among others.
+A banking book is a portfolio of assets and liabilities held to earn income from interest, fees, and contracts.
+Unlike trading books, these are held long-term and accounted for on an accrual basis.
+They consist of various categories of financial instruments, such as loans, mortgages, deposits, and debt securities, among others.

 Composition of Banking Books